Gluten Free St. Patricks Day Chocolate Cupcakes

 Gluten Free St. Patrick's Day Chocolate Cupcakes

-- Mix the coconut milk, flax seed mixture, oat milk, sugar or purecane, vanilla, baking powder, and baking soda together.
+- In a medium bowl, mix the coconut milk, flax seed mixture, oat milk, sugar or purecane, vanilla, baking powder, and baking soda together.
 Then, add the cocoa powder and whisk in until smooth.
 Add the oat flour and mix just until a smooth batter is formed.
 Be careful not to over-mix or the cupcakes will be dense.
 Option to fold in chocolate chips.

 - Pour the batter into about 16 lined cupcake wells and bake in the oven for about 30 minutes.